Google Stock: Is It a Buy, Hold or Sell Right Now?

 Google is working on its privacy sandbox — an initiative aimed at enhancing privacy on the web.
 As part of that, the company planned to dismantle third-party cookies, which are historically the best way for advertisers to track and profile a user online.

 Although Google’s effort tapped into existing sentiment in the industry about the need to replace third-party cookies with a solution better suited to safeguarding user privacy, there was uncertainty about what that should look like.
-FLoC aims to group users by their online behavior and assign each group a label.
-Not everyone is on board, and some speculate that grouping and labeling users could be difficult and potentially dangerous.
+FLoC aimed to group users by their online behavior and assign each group a label.
+Not everyone was on board, and some speculated that grouping and labeling users could be difficult and potentially dangerous.

 Google’s Latest Product Offerings